 How to apply

-To become a registered chaperone to children in entertainment you will need to complete a chaperone licence application as well as a DBS disclosure application form (if not already obtained) and complete chaperone/safeguarding training.
+To become a registered chaperone to children in entertainment you will need to complete an online chaperone licence application.

 Chaperone/safeguarding training is mandatory for all Havering chaperones.

 If you have recently undertaken safeguarding children training in the last year, you can attach your course certificate to your email.
 If you have not recently completed safeguarding training, you must complete the NSPCC ‘Protecting Children in Entertainment’ online course.

 Havering do not charge for the licence itself, the only fees that you will be liable for are:

 - Enhanced DBS Check.
 These costs now include a new Digital ID verification process.
 DBS Checks are processed on behalf of Havering by an independent company called CareCheck.